Ganya04/PwC-Switzerland-Power-BI-Job-Simulation-on-Forage-/README.md

 ---

-## **Goals and Outcomes**
+## Key Takeaways:
 1. **Drive Data-Driven Decision-Making**: Equip clients with clear, interactive dashboards to improve efficiency and achieve their goals.
 2. **Empower Teams with Insights**: Enable teams to visualize data and uncover trends for strategic actions.
 3. **Promote Diversity and Inclusion**: Assist in achieving workforce diversity goals by providing clear metrics and actionable recommendations.

-By completing these tasks, we aim to demonstrate the transformative power of data visualization through **Power BI**, empowering teams to achieve better business outcomes.
+This internship experiencewe aims to demonstrate the transformative power of data visualization through **Power BI**, empowering teams to achieve better business outcomes.

 ---